jamiller619/morphjam/README.md

 we can guarantee a consistent, out-of-the box experience for all your diffing needs.

-### Why doesn't this work in Node?
-Node has no concept of a DOM - server side rendering is basically fancy string concatenation.
-If you want to combine HTML strings in Node, check out [hyperstream][hyperstream].

 ### This library seems cool, I'd like to build my own!
 Nanomorph was optimized for simplicity, but different situations might require different tradeoffs.
 So in order to allow folks to build their own